Jonesey13/rawinput-rust/README.md

-NOTICE - This library is now depreciated and has been superceded by the multiinput library.
+NOTICE - This library is now depreciated and has been superceded by the multiinput library [Here](https://github.com/Jonesey13/multiinput-rust).

 # rawinput-rust
 Rawinput API for Rust on Windows.
 Allows for the detection of individual mice and keyboards.
 Runs in a separate thread to avoid conflict with other input systems.